 3. Select the ‘GLOBAL ROLES’ tab

-4. Tick or untick the role you want to assign or unassign to a user
+4. Check or uncheck the role you want to assign or unassign

 You can also do this in bulk via the user management screen.

-To establish your publishing team at a local level, which is a more common practice for our customers, you must access the appropriate section as a section manager.
+To establish your publishing team at a local level… you must access the appropriate section as a section manager.

 1. Go to section